 Semi-parametric Estimation of the Stochastic Utility Model of Choice: the Case with Dynamic Adverse Selection, 2016. (with Jeremy Fox and Haiyan Liu)

 Expectation-Based Reference-Dependent Preferences: Evidence from the Used Car Retail Market, 2016.
-Submitted. (with Haiyan Liu).
+Submitted to Marketing Science. (with Haiyan Liu).

 Resubmitted to the Management Science. (with Hong Luo and Jing Xia).